 \subsection{Mixed networks}

 Just as for Fenchel-Nielsen and Fock-Goncharov type networks, we can apply the nonabelianization map to any mixed type spectral network.
-In particular, for the examples discussed in section~\ref{sec:spectralnetworks} we find unique solutions for the $\cS$-matrices, that have the same form as described above.
-I.e. each wall in the resolution of the network contributes with a factor that computes the abelian holonomy of an auxiliary path on $\Sigma$.
-This path starts at a lift of the basepoint along the wall, follows the wall backwards to the nearest branch point, circles around the branch point, and follows the wall in the forward direction to the other lift of the basepoint.
+In particular, for the examples discussed in \S\ref{sec:spectralnetworks}, we find unique solutions for the $\cS$-matrices.
+The off-diagonal elements in these solutions have a similar interpretation in the limiting network as abelian holonomies along auxiliary paths on $\Sigma$.

-Using this explicit form of the $\cS$-matrices, we obtain the $SL(2)$ flat connection in terms of purely abelian data.
-We can compute a basis of monodromy matrices in terms of the spectral coordinates, and compare to known coordinate systems.
+Using this explicit form of the $\cS$-matrices, we obtain $SL(2)$-representations in terms of purely abelian data.
+We can compute a monodromy representation in terms of the spectral coordinates, and compare to known coordinate systems.
 We have done this, and found that not all spectral coordinates for mixed spectral networks can be expressed as Fenchel-Nielsen or Fock-Goncharov coordinates.
 We leave the further exploration of these coordinates for future work.